thebearmayor/azkarra-streams/site/content/en/docs/Getting started/_index.md

 --topic streams-wordcount-output --bootstrap-server kafka:9092
 ```

 Congratulation!
-You just run you first KafkaStreams application using Azkarra.
+You just ran your first KafkaStreams application using Azkarra.

-**But, Azkarra is not limited to that and can do much more.**  So let’s go ahead and explore what is making Azkarra so cool!
+**But, Azkarra is not limited to that and can do much more.**  So let’s go ahead and explore what makes Azkarra so cool!

-(In the following section we will omitted the code for the WordCountTopology for clarity)
+(In the following section we will omit the code for the WordCountTopology for clarity)

 ## Simplifying our Application
 In the previous example, we have manually created a `StreamsExecutionEnvironment` and added the `WordCountTopologyProvider`.